top of page

 NoGcn4jeieIbY0z0lTkEB.png

-The European University Festival is a scientific research event with the ambition of leaving future generations a solid scientific and cultural network, bringing together universities, students, researchers, and partners from all over the world.
+The European University Festival is an independent international scientific research event designed to build a strong and lasting scientific and cultural network for future generations, bringing together universities, students, researchers, institutions, and partners from across Europe and the world.

-This event is dedicated to innovation and the future of scientific research, with its first edition focusing particularly on the theme of climate change.
+The Festival is dedicated to innovation and the future of research, with its first edition focused on climate change, one of the most urgent global challenges of our time.

-The goals of the festival are: Raise Awareness, Innovate, Collaborate, and Support.
+The core objectives of the Festival are to Raise Awareness, Innovate, Collaborate, and Support.

-The Festival will officially launch in March 2025 with a conference at the European Parliament, marking the start of the research initiatives.
+The official launch of the European University Festival will take place in March 2026 with a high-level conference at the European Parliament.

 bottom of page